MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/biddableadgroupcriterion.md

 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.

 #### <a name="webpage_urlcustomparameters"></a>UrlCustomParameters
+Your custom collection of key and value parameters for URL tracking.

-Bing Ads will accept the first 3 [CustomParameter](customparameter.md) objects that you include within the [CustomParameters](customparameters.md) object.
+Bing Ads will accept the first 3 [CustomParameter](customparameter.md) objects that you include within the [CustomParameters](customparameters.md) object, and any additional custom parameters will be ignored.
 Each [CustomParameter](customparameter.md) includes [Key](customparameter.md#key) and [Value](customparameter.md#value) elements.

-On update, set the *UrlCustomParameters* element to null or empty to retain any existing custom parameters.
-To remove all custom parameters, set the *Parameters* element of the [CustomParameters](customparameters.md) object to null or empty.
-To remove a subset of custom parameters, specify the custom parameters that you want to keep in the *Parameters* element of the [CustomParameters](customparameters.md) object.
+For customers in the Custom Parameters Limit Increase Phase 2 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 565), Bing Ads will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.
+During calendar year 2019 the limit will be increased from 3 to 8 for all customers.

 **Add:** Optional
 **Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.    .
+If no value is specified on update, this Bing Ads setting is not changed.
+Set the [UrlCustomParameters](#urlcustomparameters) element to null or empty to retain any existing custom parameters.
+To remove all custom parameters, set the [Parameters](customparameters.md#parameters) element of the [CustomParameters](customparameters.md) object to null or empty.
+To remove a subset of custom parameters, specify the custom parameters that you want to keep in the [Parameters](customparameters.md#parameters) element of the [CustomParameters](customparameters.md) object.    .

 ## Requirements
 Service: [CampaignManagementService.svc v12](https://campaign.api.bingads.microsoft.com/Api/Advertiser/CampaignManagement/v12/CampaignManagementService.svc)